I. GENERAL RULES

-This general rule section applies to each and every driver, owner, pit personnel, track employee, official, product vendor, and anyone else not specifically mentioned above.
+This general rule section applies to each and every driver, owner, pit crew member, track employee, track official, product vendor, emergency crew member, safety crew member, tow truck operator, and anyone else not specifically mentioned above.
 You are expected to know the rules and abide by them.
 IGNORANCE IS NO EXCUSE.

-The rules and regulations set forth herein are designed to provide for the orderly conduct of racing events and to establish minimal acceptable requirements for such events.
-These rules shall govern the condition of all racing events at Wyoming County International Speedway Inc and by participating in these events, all competitors are deemed to have complied with these rules.
+The rules and regulations set forth herein are designed to provide for the orderly conduct of motorsport events and to establish minimal acceptable requirements for such events.
+These rules shall govern the condition of all motorsport events at Wyoming County International Speedway, Inc. and by participating in these events, all competitors are deemed to have complied with these rules.
 No expressed or implied warranty of safety shall result from the publication of or the compliance with these rules and regulations.
 They are intended as a guide for the conduct of the sport and are in no way a guarantee against injury or death to participants, spectators or others.

 No driver may get out of his/her car on the track or pit road to argue or discuss the race with officials.
 This is a safety rule and cannot be violated unless directed by a WCIS Official.
 The driver / team may be disqualified for the event or suspended indefinitely according to the decisions of the officials.